Obama power plant rules face key test in U.S. court

-WASHINGTON, Sept 27 (Reuters) - The centerpiece of President Barack Obama's climate change strategy, federal rules curbing greenhouse gas emissions mainly from coal-fired power plants, faces a key test on Tuesday when opponents try to convince a U.S. appeals court to throw out the regulations.
+Sept 28 - The centerpiece of President Barack Obama's climate change strategy faced a key test on Tuesday as conservative appeals court judges questioned whether his administration overstepped its legal authority under an air pollution law to make sweeping changes to the U.S. electric sector.

 Twenty-seven states led by coal-producer West Virginia and industry groups are challenging the Environmental Protection Agency's Clean Power Plan rules before 10 judges of the U.S. Court of Appeals for the District of Columbia Circuit.

-They argue that the EPA overstepped its regulatory authority under the federal Clean Air Act when the agency issued the rules, which the U.S. Supreme Court has put on hold while the case is litigated.
+They argue that the EPA overstepped its regulatory authority under the federal Clean Air Act when the agency issued the rules, which would curb greenhouse emissions mainly from coal-fired power plants.
+The U.S. Supreme Court has put the regulations on hold while the case is litigated.

-During Tuesday's arguments, these opponents will face off in court against the EPA, 18 states, corporations including Apple Inc and Alphabet Inc's Google, and a number of cities that support the regulations.
+During Tuesday's highly anticipated arguments, which drew hundreds of lawyers, journalists and others to queue-up at the court at sunrise to watch proceedings, the opponents faced off against the EPA, 18 states, some supportive power companies, who told the judges that the rule was cost-effective and readily achievable.

+Judge Brett Kavanaugh, appointed by former President George W. Bush, said while he understands the political and moral obligation to address global warming and the importance of the United States to international climate action, the Clean Power Plan's impact on the U.S. economy and on certain coal-reliant communities should require Congress to have a say.

 The Clean Power Plan was designed to lower carbon emissions from U.S. power plants by 2030 to 32 percent below 2005 levels, with each state assigned its own emission reduction target and tasked with designing its own plan to achieve that goal.

 Power plants are the largest source of U.S. carbon emissions.
-Nearly 1,500 coal- and gas-fired power plants together emit nearly two billion tons per year of carbon dioxide.
+Nearly 1,500 coal- and gas-fired power plants together emit nearly 2 billion tons per year of carbon dioxide.

 The Clean Power Plan is the main tool for the United States to meet the emissions reduction target it pledged to reach at U.N. climate talks in Paris last December.